|Nutrition Facts (per serving)|

 Gather the ingredients.

 The tablets of chocolate de mesa are usually divided into 6 to 8 wedges.
 Place each tablet on a cutting board and cut with a sharp knife into wedges.
 Don't worry if they don’t cut perfectly—you are going to be dissolving the chocolate.

-Place the milk in a saucepan over medium heat.
+Place milk in a saucepan over medium heat.

 Once the first tiny bubbles begin to appear in the milk, add the wedges of chocolate and continue heating, stirring slowly but constantly, until the chocolate has melted.
-Do not let the milk boil; if it looks as if it is going to start boiling, take the pan off the heat for a few minutes, continue to stir, then turn the burner down a bit and return the pan to the heat.
+Do not let milk boil; if it looks as if it is going to start boiling, take the pan off the heat for a few minutes, continue to stir, then turn burner down a bit and return pan to heat.

-Drink your hot chocolate as is, or place in a blender, half of the amount at a time, and carefully blend the mixture until the desired degree of frothiness has been reached.
+Drink hot chocolate as is, or place in a blender, half of the amount at a time, and carefully blend mixture until the desired degree of frothiness has been reached.